Rock of Ages: The Definitive Collection

-Rock of Ages: The Definitive Collection is the North American version of the second compilation album by the British rock band Def Leppard.
+Rock of Ages: The Definitive Collection is the North American version of the second compilation album by the English rock band Def Leppard.
 The two-disc anthology featuring 35 hit songs by the band and was released in North America on 17 May 2005.
 The album charted at No. 10 on the Billboard 200.

 Release

 Its worldwide release equivalent, Best of Def Leppard, has a slightly different track listing, different artwork, different "previously unreleased" song and was released on 25 October 2004.